‘THE LORD OF THE RINGS: THE RETURN OF THE KING’

 Even to this day, my Mum doesn’t like it when she sees Shelob in the movie. 😀 Frodo eventually gets stung by Shelob.
 But Sam rescues him by fighting Shelob with Frodo’s sword Sting and Galadriel’s star-glass.
 After defeating Shelob, Sam becomes upset when he thinks that Frodo is dead.

 Denethor has succumbed to despair, especially with his son Faramir wounded and believing that there’s no hope for Gondor.
 But hope comes at last once the massive Rohirrim army led by Théoden arrives.
-It felt so triumphant and uplifting seeing that as the Battle of the Pelennor Fields takes place.
+It felt so triumphant and uplifting to see that as the Battle of the Pelennor Fields takes place.

 During the battle, Théoden gets attacked and thrown to the ground by the Witch-King of Angmar and his Fell Beast.
 Just as the Witch-King has his Fell-Beast feast on Théoden, Éowyn defends her uncle to the last.
 Soon with Merry’s help, Éowyn kills the Witch-King with a sword on the battlefield.

 On Disc 27, there are the original Disc 2 DVD special features from the theatrical DVD/Blu-ray release.
 There’s ‘The Quest Fulfilled: A Director’s Vision’; ‘A Filmmaker’s Journey: Making ‘The Return of the King’ and a National Geographic Special on ‘The Lord of the Rings: The Return of the King’ which is an intriguing in-depth examination on the ‘LOTR’ characters.
 There are six ‘lordoftherings.net’ featurettes including ‘Aragorn’s Destiny’; ‘Minas Tirith: Capital of Gondor’; ‘The Battle of Pelennor Fields’; ‘Samwise the Brave’; ‘Éowyn: White Lady of Rohan’ and ‘Digital Horse Doubles’.
-There are also two theatrical trailers for the movie; fourteen TV spots and ‘The Lord of the Rings’ trilogy supertrailer.
+There are also two theatrical trailers for the film; fourteen TV spots, and ‘The Lord of the Rings’ trilogy supertrailer.
 There’s also a preview by EA on ‘The Lord of the Rings: The Battle For Middle-Earth’ video game.
-I was disappointed there wasn’t a music video for ‘Into The West’, performed by Annie Lennox and that there wasn’t the Special Extended DVD Edition preview for ‘The Lord of the Rings: The Return of the King’.
+I was disappointed that there wasn’t a music video for ‘Into The West’, performed by Annie Lennox and that there wasn’t the Special Extended DVD Edition preview for ‘The Lord of the Rings: The Return of the King’.

 On Disc 28, there are ‘The Appendices Part 5: The War of the Ring’.
 These cover the making of ‘The Lord of the Rings: The Return of the King’ from book to screen, including plenty of documentaries.
 There’s an introduction given by director Peter Jackson who explains what happens in ‘The Appendices’ for ‘The Return of the King’.
 There’s the ‘J.R.R.
 Tolkien – The Legacy of Middle-Earth’ documentary, which looks into how Tolkien’s success in ‘The Lord of the Rings’ and the world of Middle-Earth has continued and what inspiration has endured from his work.
 There’s the ‘From Book to Script’ section which contains the ‘From Book to Script: Forging the Final Chapter’ documentary and the ‘Aragorn Battles Sauron’ abandoned concept.
-There’s the ‘Designing and Building Middle-Earth’ section which contains the ‘Designing Middle-Earth’ documentary; the ‘Weta Workshop’ documentary; the ‘Big-atures’ documentary; the ‘Costume Design’ documentary and design galleries on the Peoples of Middle-Earth; the Realms of Middle-Earth and the miniatures.
+There’s the ‘Designing and Building Middle-Earth’ section which contains the ‘Designing Middle-Earth’ documentary, the ‘Weta Workshop’ documentary, the ‘Big-atures’ documentary, the ‘Costume Design’ documentary and design galleries on the peoples of Middle-Earth, the realms of Middle-Earth and the miniatures.
 There’s the ‘Home of the Horse-Lords’ documentary which looks into the horses featured in the ‘LOTR’ film trilogy.
 There’s the ‘Middle-Earth Atlas’, an interactive map that traces the journeys of the Fellowship characters in ‘ROTK’.
 And there’s ‘New Zealand as Middle-Earth’, which features a map of New Zealand containing behind-the-scenes featurettes looking into the many filming locations of the third ‘LOTR’ film.

 On Disc 30, there’s a behind-the-scenes disc created by filmmaker Costa Botes.
 Costa Botes was personally selected by director Peter Jackson to provide an in-depth look at the making of ‘The Lord of the Rings’ film trilogy.